prime31/ZestKit/README.md

-##### NOTE: This is just the initial commit of ZestKit and it is not yet fully feature complete.
-There is no demo scene yet and the easy to use extension methods only cover Transform and Materials.
-More goodies are coming soon.
+##### NOTE: ZestKit and it is not yet fully battled tested and may contain some bugs.
+If you find any feel free to report them or send a pull request with the fix.